 Unchecked corrosion can threaten your home’s plumbing with major leaks, clogs, reduced water pressure, and even lead and other metal contamination of your drinking water.
 However, by being proactive and learning to spot early signs of corrosion build-up, you can detect issues before they cause expensive damage.

-This comprehensive guide will walk you through simple DIY methods for inspecting your plumbing for corrosion.
-You’ll learn to monitor water quality, visually examine pipes and fixtures, and use a multimeter to check for corrosive ions.
-We’ll also cover when it’s critical to call a professional plumber for a full corrosion assessment using pipe cameras and leak detection tools.
+This comprehensive guide will show you some straightforward DIY methods to check your plumbing for corrosion.
+You’ll learn how to keep an eye on water quality, inspect pipes and fixtures visually, and use a multimeter to detect corrosive ions.
+Plus, we’ll talk about when it’s time to call in a plumber for a thorough check using cameras and leak detectors.

 Arm yourself with the knowledge to keep your water flowing efficiently and your pipes in peak condition by stopping corrosion.
 Protect your home now and avoid headaches down the road.